 - Get Busy

 According to Dr. Oz, having loving sex a couple of times a week increases testosterone in men and can reduce your “real age” by nearly three years.
-Even if you’re not romantically involved, spending time with friends and family keeps you from isolating yourself as you get older.
+For women, it can have a similar effect.
+Even if you’re not romantically involved with a special someone, you can still get busy alone.
+Studies have found that the endorphins made through masturbating can have a big impact on wellbeing, so next time you’re in bed alone, don’t be afraid to read some of the Best BDSM Books and get busy under the covers.
+Similarly, spending time with friends and family keeps you from isolating yourself as you get older, so it’s good to always have plans, even if that means being rushed off your feet.
+Go on coffee dates, watch a film at the cinema, take a stroll in the park or eat out for dinner.
+These things all keep you busy and socially active.
 Volunteering, too, can be a nice way to ward off loneliness while helping your community.
 The website volunteermatch.org can help you figure out where your skills can best be put to use.

 - Stretch it Out